All Articles/

 Romex's new Tyler / East Texas Pest Intelligence Hub combines real FieldRoutes treatment data with research from Texas A&M AgriLife Extension, the CDC, and the EPA — so you can see what's happening with pests in the Tyler metro.

 Tyler and the East Texas Piney Woods region sit in one of the most pest-active zones in the entire state.
 The combination of high humidity, dense pine and hardwood forests, abundant rainfall, and clay soils creates conditions where pest populations thrive year-round — from Formosan termites to brown recluse spiders.
+At Romex Pest Control, we understand the unique challenges this region faces, and our team is equipped with the expertise and tools to address them effectively.

 Real Data from East Texas Treatments